-Originally we planned to finish the discussion about TMJ dysfunction in the November-December issue of Journal of Massage Science.
-The article on a completely different topic was planned for the publication in the Medical Massage Section of this issue.
-However, after the publication of Part III of our article in the previous issue of JMS we received a letter from a reader from Australia and we think that his concerns must be addressed.
-Other readers may have the same issues, and we would like completely clarify the necessity of the approach to the treatment of TMJ dysfunction we have advocated.
-We also think this letter has a broader meaning for the practitioners who engaged in the clinical aspects of massage therapy.
-Here is the original letter from the our Australian reader:
+Originally, we planned to finish the discussion about TMJ dysfunction in the November-December issue of the Journal of Massage Science.
+However, after the publication of Part III of our article in the previous issue of JMS, we received a letter from a reader from Australia, and we think that his concerns must be addressed.
+Other readers may have similar opinions, and we would like to make it clear about the treatment of TMJ dysfunction we have advocated.
+We also think this letter has a broader meaning for the practitioners who engage in the clinical aspects of massage therapy.
+Here is the original letter from our Australian reader:

 “Your article on TMJ dysfunction and treatment was very disappointing.
-Not once in the article did you refer to the treatment needed on the body below the neck and head to create a stable foundation for the neck and jaw.
+Not once in the article did you mention the treatment required for the body below the neck and head to establish a stable foundation for the neck and jaw.

 The scientific approach of treating the symptoms and local area only is way out of date.
-Dysfunction in the neck is first started in the pelvis and spine and any localized treatment will provide short term relief at best.”
+Dysfunction in the neck first starts in the pelvis and spine, and any localized treatment will provide short-term relief at best.”

-The reader was absolutely right: the MEDICAL MASSAGE PROTOCOL discussed in Part III didn’t contain any references concerning addressing the imbalance of feet, pelvis, lower back or middle back.
-We did it on purpose for several reasons, and after careful analysis of this matter in the medical literature and many clinical cases in our clinic.
+The reader was absolutely right: the MEDICAL MASSAGE PROTOCOL discussed in Part III didn’t contain any references concerning addressing the imbalance of feet, pelvis, lower back, or middle back.
+We did it on purpose for several reasons, and after careful analysis of the medical sources and many clinical cases in our clinic.

-We are perfectly aware that from textbook to textbook or from seminar to seminar the practitioners are exposed to the concept of necessity to restore any imbalance on the lower parts of the body in order to eliminate TMJ dysfunction.
-To some degree it becomes a standard clinical approach in many chiropractic, physical therapy or massage therapy clinics.
-Some practitioners were taught to address postural imbalance first and later, when it was corrected, work on TMJ itself.
+We are well aware that, from textbook to textbook or from seminar to seminar, practitioners are exposed to the concept of restoring balance in the lower parts of the body to eliminate TMJ dysfunction.
+To some degree, it becomes a standard clinical approach in many chiropractic, physical therapy, or massage therapy clinics.
+Some practitioners were taught to address postural imbalance first and later, when it was corrected, work on the TMJ itself.
 Some were taught to work on postural imbalance and TMJ at the same time.

-The answer to the first question we traced back to an original paper published by Travel and Rinzler in 1952.
+The answer to this question is traced back to an original paper published by Travel and Rinzler in 1952.
 As we discussed in Part I, Dr. J. Travel was among the first scientists who firmly established the muscular origin of TMJ dysfunction and its clinical correlation with facial pain and headache.
-Indeed, in her publications including Trigger Points Manual Dr. Travel mentioned the necessity of addressing active trigger points in other parts of the body if they were associated with TMJ dysfunction.
-She mentioned this information in ‘Other Measures’ in her main publication Trigger Point Manual.
+Indeed, in her publications, including Trigger Points Manual, Dr. Travel mentioned the necessity of addressing active trigger points in other parts of the body if they were associated with TMJ dysfunction.
+She mentioned this information in ‘Other Measures’ in her main publication, Trigger Point Manual.

-However, in her publications there is no mention that postural imbalance is the actual cause of the TMJ dysfunction, and it is obvious that she considered the postural changes as one of possible contributing factors.
+However, in her publications, there is no mention that postural imbalance is the definite cause of TMJ dysfunction.
+However, she considered the postural changes as one of the possible contributing factors.
 Travel’s publications were always very respected by anyone who was involved in somatic rehabilitation.

-The idea of postural imbalance as an initial trigger in the development of TMJ dysfunction was originated in the chiropractic community in the 1970s and it made sense at that time.
-This is an approximate date we came up with after conversations with a number of chiropractors and dentists.
-The logical outcome was that restoring postural balance will eliminate TMJ abnormalities.
-As a result, countless chiropractic clinics started to offer patients the chance to get rid of TMJ problems through slow restoration of postural balance.
+The idea of postural imbalance as an initial trigger in the development of TMJ dysfunction originated in the chiropractic community in the 1970s, and it made sense at that time.
+The logical outcome was that restoring postural balance would eliminate TMJ abnormalities.
+As a result, countless chiropractic clinics started to offer patients the chance to get rid of TMJ problems through the slow restoration of postural balance.
 We had many stories from our patients who went through 15 and even 30 sessions of such treatments without any major improvement in the clinical picture of TMJ dysfunction.
-From the chiropractic community this concept bridged to the massage community where it was already accepted as an established scientific fact.
-The massage educators immediately incorporated this idea into their various protocols and it became a widespread belief.
+From the chiropractic community, this concept bridged to the massage community, where it was already accepted as an established clinical fact.
+The massage educators immediately incorporated this idea into their various protocols, and this concept became widespread.

-In fact, the massage practitioners had better luck with this concept (compared to the chiropractic therapy) because they spent more time on working on the TMJ itself.
-However, what continued to bother us was the commonly accepted view that without restoring postural balance, it is impossible to achieve stable clinical results.
-This is the exact view which our Australian reader mentioned in his letter.
+In fact, the massage practitioners had better luck with this concept (compared to the chiropractic treatment) because they spent more time working on the TMJ itself.
+However, the concept that without restoring postural balance, it is impossible to achieve stable clinical results in the treatment of TMJ dysfunction continues to wrongly dominate therapy rooms despite the fact that it is abandoned by the medical community.
+This is the exact view that our Australian reader mentioned in his letter.

-Now we would like to address the second question: How exactly are postural abnormalities, especially in the lower parts of the body, linked with TMJ dysfunction?
-Yes, there is a number of scientific papers which convincingly showed that the patients with TMJ dysfunction exhibited various postural abnormalities (Santoro, et al. 1989; Zonnenberg et al. 1996.
-Fischer et al. 2009).
-The health news and media also helped in spreading this information among the general population.
+Now, we would like to address the second question: How exactly are postural abnormalities, especially in the lower body, linked with TMJ dysfunction?
+Yes, there is a number of scientific papers which convincingly showed that the patients with TMJ dysfunction exhibited various postural abnormalities (Santoro, et al. 1989; Zonnenberg et al. 1996; Fischer et al. 2009).
+The health news and media also played a role in disseminating this information to the general population.

-However, if we will discharge the media articles as well as personal opinions of the various educators and rely strictly on an analysis of credible scientific publications we will find that even strongest proponents of the idea that postural abnormalcies are the cause of TMJ dysfunction carefully avoided any categorization.
+However, if we dismiss the media articles as well as personal opinions of the various educators and rely strictly on an analysis of credible scientific publications, we will find that even the strongest proponents of the idea that postural abnormalities are the cause of TMJ dysfunction carefully avoided any categorization.

-For example, the authors of one of the widely cited study (Zonnenberg et al. 1996) on this subject tried to examined if the body posture could be an etiologic factor of abnormalities in temporomandibular joint.
-After examining data the authors concluded that:
+For example, the authors of a widely cited study (Zonnenberg et al. 1996) on this subject investigated whether the body posture could be a trigger of abnormalities in the temporomandibular joint.
+After examining the obtained data, the authors concluded that:

 “The results suggest a somatic basis for the observed postural imbalances in patients with temporomandibular disorders.
 These results, however, must be interpreted with reservation (bold by JMS)”.

-However, so far we haven’t answered one reasonable question: How do we explain the presence of postural abnormalities in the patients with TMJ dysfunction?
+However, so far we haven’t answered one reasonable question: How do we explain the presence of postural abnormalities in patients with TMJ dysfunction?
+It is an established clinical fact.
 The answer to this hypothetical question consists of three parts.

-The most common mistake which health practitioners do is to diagnose TMJ dysfunction on the ground that the patient has a combination of headache and clicking in the TMJ.
-If the Three Knuckle Test is negative and mouth opening is painless while clicking noise or sensation are there the patents headache is a result of other cause.
+The most common mistake health practitioners make is to diagnose TMJ dysfunction on the grounds that the patient has a combination of headache and clicking in the TMJ.
+If the Three Knuckle Test is negative and mouth opening is painless, while clicking noise or sensation are present, the patient’s headache is a result of another cause.
+Another example is the anterior tilt of the pelvis, which is registered in some patients with TMJ dysfunction.
+However, the patient may have the same anterior tilt as a result of a minor problem with lumbar disk(s), and in early stages, the patient doesn’t have any symptoms yet, while the brain has already reacted with protective anterior tilt.
+These clinical cases are pure coincidences of similar symptoms but from different origins.

-Let’s consider for a second that the practitioner treats this patient with MEDICAL MASSAGE PROTOCOL, which of course is not indicated in this case and of course, the patient doesn’t get the expected headache relief.
-The practitioner and the patient are desperate for the results and this is where the idea of postural imbalance looks as a possible solution.
-However the correction of the postural balance for this patient will simply delay the point when the patient stops to see the practitioner.
-Thus, this is the category of patients who don’t have TMJ dysfunction to start with.
-Please read Part II of the initial article in the September-October issue of Journal of Massage Science.
+Let’s consider that the practitioner treats this patient with MEDICAL MASSAGE PROTOCOL, which, of course, is not indicated in this case, and the patient doesn’t get the expected headache relief.
+For the practitioner who is desperate for the result and explanation, the idea of postural imbalance becomes a great explanation of TMJ therapy failure.
+However, the attempt to correct the postural balance for this patient will simply delay time when the patient stops to see the practitioner.

-2. In the minority of patients the postural changes may directly contribute to TMJ dysfunction.
+2. In a minority of patients, the postural changes may directly contribute to TMJ dysfunction.

-Usually these patients have significant deformities for some extended period of time.
-For example, the patient with scoliosis or leg shortening develops TMJ dysfunction later in life.
-However, those patients are supposed to have these abnormalities for a long period of time and these pathological conditions are not guarantee TMJ dysfucntion.
-We see many patients with scoliosis in our clinic but this group of patients has only slight prevalence of the TMJ dysfunction.
+Usually, these patients have significant deformities for an extended period of time.
+For example, patients with scoliosis or leg shortening often develop TMJ dysfunction later in life.
+However, those patients are supposed to have these structural abnormalities for a long period of time, and these pathological conditions may be another contributing factor for TMJ dysfunction.
+We see many patients with scoliosis in our clinic, but this group of patients has only a slight prevalence of TMJ dysfunction.

 3. The majority of patients with TMJ dysfunction have postural changes developed as a consequence of chronic pain in the TMJ.

 We would like the readers to fully understand the meaning of this sentence.
-It is not postural changes which are causing TMJ dysfunction (which many practitioners were forced to believe) and require immediate treatment, but it is completely the opposite way around.
+It is not postural changes that are causing TMJ dysfunction (which many practitioners were forced to believe) and require immediate treatment, but it is completely the opposite way around: postural changes and somatic dysfunctions are secondary, reflex brain reactions which must be addressed separately AFTER proper decompression of the TMJ with medical massage protocol and restoration of the patient’s normal bite.

-If postural changes is a cause of TMJ dysfunction then this problem should be already solved by chiropractors and massage therapists.
-However, in real life the facial pain caused by TMJ tension remains as elusive as before.
-From this point of view there is something wrong with initial theory of postural changes as a cause of TMJ dysfunction.
+If postural changes are a cause of TMJ dysfunction, then this problem should already be solved by chiropractors and massage therapists, since this concept has dominated therapy rooms for a long time.
+However, in real life, the facial pain caused by TMJ tension remains as elusive as before.
+From this point of view, there is something wrong with the initial theory of postural changes as a cause of TMJ dysfunction.

-There is a growing number of studies which have questioned established views and showed that a careful analysis of data didn’t find a statistically valuable proof that postural changes in the middle and lower segments of the body are a cause of TMJ dysfunction (Hagberg, 1991; Michelotti et al. 1999, Munhoz and Marques, 2009).
+There is a growing number of studies that have questioned established views and showed that a careful analysis of data didn’t find statistically significant proof that postural changes in the middle and lower segments of the body are the actual cause of TMJ dysfunction (Hagberg, 1991; Michelotti et al. 1999; Munhoz and Marques, 2009).
 As it was stated by Michelotti et al. (1999):

 “…it’s not advisable to treat postural imbalance by means of occlusal (i.e., TMJ by JMS) treatment or vice versa.”

 Let’s put everything into a logical perspective.
-The patient was correctly(!) diagnosed with TMJ dysfunction.
-In such case he or she suffers from chronic facial pain and headache (see Part II of our article in September-October issue of JMS).
-Any activation of pain analyzing system changes the body posture.
+The patient indeed suffers from TMJ dysfunction.
+In such cases, the patient suffers from chronic facial pain and headaches (see Part II of our article in the September-October issue of JMS).
+Any activation of the pain analyzing system will alter the body posture and create an imbalance within the soft tissues that control joint function.
 This is a clinical fact.
-Observe the gait of patient with simple tooth ache and you will see how much his or her body posture changed.
-The longer time the patient suffers from pain of any origin more pronounced and more habitual the postural changes become.
+Observe the gait of a patient with a simple toothache, and you will see how much his or her body posture has changed.
+The longer the patient suffers from pain of any origin, the more pronounced and habitual the postural changes become.

 These changes are not under the patient’s voluntary control, but they are rather the reflex reaction of the motor cortex to the chronic pain stimuli.
-This reflex reaction has only one goal: to adjust the entire body to diminish the constant flow of pain stimuli to the brain.
-Overall this is self-protective action of the brain to cut its overstimulation.
+This reflex reaction has only one goal: to adjust the entire body to diminish the constant flow of sensory stimuli that triggers pain formation within the brain.
+Thus, this is the brain’s self-protective mechanism to mitigate overstimulation.

-For this patient the key to restoring health is to eliminate the initial source of the pain stimuli (i.e. TMJ dysfunction) rather than address his or her pelvis tilt which is a consequence of the initial TMJ problem.
-By addressing TMJ itself the practitioner cuts the gas line which supplies the fire.
+For this patient, the key to restoring health is to eliminate the initial source of the pain stimuli (i.e., TMJ dysfunction) rather than address his or her pelvis tilt, which is a consequence of the initial TMJ problem.
+By addressing TMJ itself, the practitioner cuts the gas line that supplies the fire of secondary postural changes.

-The last issue is what to do with those postural changes which have formed in the patient’s body as a response to the TMJ dysfunction?
-First of all the practitioner must fix TMJ dysfunction and realign the affected joint.
+The last issue is what to do with those postural changes that have formed in the patient’s body as a response to the TMJ dysfunction?
+First of all, the practitioner must fix TMJ dysfunction and realign the affected joint.
 This isn’t even a matter for discussion.
-The practitioner must do whatever it takes to control pain-analyzing system.
-The MEDICAL MASSAGE PROTOCOL we discussed in the Part III of our article (see November-December issue of JMS) usually takes 4-5 sessions to relieve tension in TMJ.
-After the practitioner has succeeded and the TMJ function is properly restored give the patient a 2-3 week break and ask him or her to combine daily self-treatments (see Part III of November-December issue of JMS) with daily light repetitive exercises: for example low impact cardio on the elliptical type machines or water aerobics.
+The practitioner must do whatever it takes to control the pain-analyzing system.
+The MEDICAL MASSAGE PROTOCOL we discussed in Part III of our article (see November-December issue of JMS) usually takes 4-5 sessions to relieve tension in TMJ.
+After the practitioner has succeeded and the TMJ function is properly restored, give the patient a 2-3 week break and ask him or her to combine daily self-treatments (see Part III of the November-December issue of JMS) with daily light repetitive exercises: for example, low-impact cardio on the elliptical-type machines or water aerobics.
 This period will be enough to address the residual postural abnormalities.
-After 2-3 weeks re-evaluate the patient and if the additional treatment needed to address, the let’s say, pelvis imbalance inform the patient and give him or her this option.
+After 2-3 weeks, re-evaluate the patient and if additional treatment is needed to address the let’s say, pelvis imbalance, inform the patient and act accordingly.

 A couple of final thoughts.
-There are many textbooks, DVDs, seminars which tell the practitioners to do this or to do that for TMJ dysfunction or any other somatic abnormalities.
+There are many textbooks, DVDs, and seminars that instruct practitioners on how to treat TMJ dysfunction or other somatic abnormalities.
 However, the majority of practitioners don’t realize that even the best recommendations or protocols (including our Video Library) are just frameworks for the clinical application.
-If the practitioner would like to be clinically effective in the majority cases he or she must see outside of these frameworks incorporating various clinical tools which fit the patients needs.
+If the practitioner would like to be clinically effective in the majority of cases, he or she must see outside of this framework, incorporating various clinical tools that fit the patient’s needs.
 This is why the practitioner should use educational materials wisely and not be afraid of challenging the system of established beliefs.
-It is especially accurate for massage therapy where there are no unified views on the treatment of various pathological conditions, and such an unscientific approach to medical aspects of massage therapy additionally confuses the practitioners in the field.
+It is especially accurate for massage therapy, where there are no unified views on the treatment of various pathological conditions, and such an unscientific approach to medical aspects of massage therapy additionally confuses practitioners in the field.

 Fischer MJ, Riedlinger K, Gutenbrunner C, Bernateck M. Influence of the temporomandibular joint on range of motion of the hip joint in patients with complex regional pain syndrome.
 J Manipulative Physiol Ther., Jun; 32(5):364-71, 2009.